 If you are still worried about paying for school after receiving your financial aid package, talk to the financial aid office!
 The counselors want to help you figure out how to make your education affordable and are there to help answer your questions.
 If there are special circumstances they may not have previously known about, you can always inform them and request a re-evaluation of your aid package.
 Some colleges will have other resources available, like payment plans, which can make paying for school a little bit easier.
 So don’t be scared of your friendly financial aid counselor!

-A college degree is a great accomplishment that anyone should be proud of, but not all experiences and degrees are the same.
-While transferring might be an intimidating process, remember it’s an investment in your future.
-There are many wonderful opportunities, resources, and learning experiences to be had.
+While transferring might be an intimidating process, remember that it’s an investment in your future.
 Recognizing how much you’re spending and borrowing for college is important, but it’s even more important to consider how much you could earn and accomplish in the decades beyond.
-Make sure you have done your due diligence to learn about the school, apply for funds that are available, ask questions, and then make an informed decision.
+Make sure you do your due diligence to learn about the school, apply for funds that are available, ask questions, and then make an informed decision.
 Transferring—even to a seemingly expensive private college or university—can absolutely be a financially feasible option when you’ve taken the time to understand the full scope of your investment, opportunities, and financial aid package.